Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Results and Discussion

-We have demonstrated the capability of our proposed online AD approach in detecting several types of outliers on TS data with light computation overhead.
-The potential limitation of the approach is that it expects adequate healthy data samples, as it is challenging to detect outliers without prior knowledge if the outlier is dominant in data that violates the rare anomaly occurrence assumption.
-In such cases, using trained AD models is recommended instead.
-Finding the optimal hyperparameters is also still an open challenge.
-Data normalization and standardization partially alleviate this challenge, but the hyperparameters may remain dependent on the data or the target outlier characteristics which may require domain knowledge for tuning.
-Some initial parameter-tuning effort is required when employing the approach in a new environment.
-Hyperparameter setting adjustment, experimenting with statistical models, is a rather fast process compared to hyperparameter tuning on DL models.
+We have demonstrated the capability of our proposed online AD approach in detecting different types of anomalies on TS data with light computation overhead.
+The potential limitation of the approach is that it expects adequate healthy data samples, as it is challenging to detect anomalies without prior knowledge when the outlier is dominant in data that violates the rare anomaly occurrence assumption.
+In such cases, using trained AD models is recommended.
+Finding the optimal hyperparameters is another open challenge.
+Despite data normalization and standardization partially alleviating this challenge, hyperparameters tuning may require domain knowledge to capture the right data characteristics.
+However, hyperparameter adjustment on statistical models is lightweight and could be faster than tuning and retraining of DL models.